SAM0-0/ATHER-OBD-READER/README.md

 ### Step 3: Usage Instructions

 1. Once all connections are securely made, power up the ESP32.
-You can use your PC or just a standard USB Power Bank (no PC required for regular use).
+You can use your PC or just a standard USB Power Bank or Even your Mobile phone (no PC required for regular use).
 2. Connect your phone or laptop to the Wi-Fi network named: **ATHER-OBD`** and password for the wifi is **12345678**
 3. After connecting To Wifi open your web browser and go to: [http://192.168.4.1](http://192.168.4.1)
 4. You will now see your live dashboard displaying your scooter's real-time data!